 America is notable for its political writing in particular.
 When the first American fictions appeared during the Revolution period (Elliott, 1988: 169), they already expressed the political anxiety of the day apart from being sentimental and didactic (1988: 179).
 Political fiction as a genre in America, as exemplified by Uncle Tom’s Cabin, should have taken essential shape many years before the Civil War when a nationwide debate over slavery was escalating.
 From then on America seemed to have more political fictions produced than any other country, largely owing to its polemic tradition and the unresolved conflict between the American dream and reality.

 Political fiction is always popular and is one of the most important American literary genres.
 Despite or rather because of this, political fiction never exempts itself from the habitual accusations against overall genre or popular fiction that it is low, vulgar, peripheral or even harmful (Swirski, 2005: 41-42).
-Without correcting this myopia no scholarly efforts in this area is warranted or recognized.
+Without correcting this myopia no scholarly efforts in this area are warranted or recognized.

 Peter Swirski’s interest is in genre fiction, especially in political fiction on which he has already published several other books of criticism, e.g., Ars Americana (2010), and American Utopia (2011).
-Swirski definitely knew what he was doing and was in full consciousness of the unpleasant attitude people held towards genre fiction so he wouldn’t get himself started without his apologizing for it.
+Swirski definitely knew what he was doing and was in full consciousness of the unpleasant attitude people held towards genre fiction, so he would not get himself started without his apologizing for it.
 He did apologize for it.
 As early as 2005, Swirski published an introductory study From Lowbrow to Nobrow (2005) by virtue of which he cleared once and for all the way for his coming series of studies on political or other genre fiction.
 In that book, he argues it is for no good reason but out of ingrained bigotry that we still distinguish literary canon or literature of “highbrow” from genre fiction or “lowbrow”.

-His argument is based on the following points: If genre fiction is mean, sexual or violent as it is deemed to be the literary canon is no less so; genre fiction also embodies aesthetic virtues and social dimension that are presumed to characterize literary canon; the genre may become a canon or vice versa, rather because of social contingency than of its inherent quality.
-He thus concludes, commensurate with the “mass or popular culture” described by Adorno and Horkheimer (Barker, 2009: 49), that in our era “highbrow” and “lowbrow” have compromised themselves, creating a situation in which “nobrow”, i.e., genre or popular fictions or whatever, dominates (Swirski, 2005).
-Given this premise, when Swirski studies political fiction he is safely studying the literature proper.
+His argument is based on the following points: If genre fiction is mean, sexual or violent as it is deemed to be, the literary canon is no less so; genre fiction also embodies aesthetic virtues and social dimension that are presumed to characterize literary canon; the genre may become a canon or vice versa, rather because of social contingency than of its inherent quality.
+He thus concludes, commensurate with the “mass or popular culture” described by Adorno and Horkheimer (Barker, 2009: 49), that in our era “highbrow” and “lowbrow” have compromised themselves, creating a situation in which “nobrow”, i.e., genre or popular fictions or whatever, dominates (Swirski, 2005b).
+Given this premise, when Swirski studies political fiction, he is safely studying the literature proper.

 Now come to the five political fictions he studies in this present book.
 Swirski must be very selective about these five as listed above, considering that American political fictions are so large in number and uneven in quality.
 Then why these five rather than a lot of others?
 Obviously, these publications fall in the period from the 1980s until this millennium, namely, the contemporary America that the book is mainly about.
 Most importantly, the works represent what Swirski himself defines as “artertainment”-apparently a word coinage of “art” and “entertainment”.